stefpeschel/NetCoMi/readme.md

 **Network analysis**

-The object returned from `netConstruct()` containing both networks is again passed to `netAnalyze()`.
+The object returned by `netConstruct()` containing both networks is again passed to `netAnalyze()`.
 Network properties are computed for both networks simultaneously.